maxlutzfl/starter/wp-content/plugins/wolfnet-idx-for-wordpress/ReadMe.txt

 Please upgrade to the latest version of the plugin as we will be disabling our old API servers.
 This means that plugin versions 0.1.0 - 1.6.4 will no longer function.

 == Changelog ==

+= 1.12.2 =

+* Updating Smart Search results to land on configured view.
+* Default appearance set to "Modern Lite" for new installations
+* Fixed issue where agent photos would sometimes disappear in FireFox
+* Fixed issue where agent/office search bar was too wide for iPhone 5

 = 1.12.1 =